 We know that adults want to be independent.
 That’s why SKILLS provides residential supports for adults with intellectual disabilities.
 With homes all over central Maine, we help adults stay in the communities they grew up in.

 Direct Support Professionals work in homes 24 hours a day to support residents and keep them safe.
-Residents can attend day programs, get career support, and have transportation to activities or appointments.
+Residents can attend community support programs, get career support, and have transportation to activities or appointments.

 DSP’s can assist with budgeting, medical appointments, grocery shopping and home maintenance.